 For questions on group discounts please go here.

 IMPORTANT - You'll participate in online and collaborative activities in a number of ways, each designed to provide a unique means to interact and learn from experts and colleagues.
 All course delivery software operates at Internet connection speeds of 56.6 kbps or better, on PC, Mac and Unix platforms.
 Programs will use teleconferencing or VoIP (voice over Internet Protocol.)
 The login instructions emailed to you approximately one week prior to the start of the course will outline platform use as well as any headset requirements or suggestions.
-Each registrant must provide their own laptop or desktop computer and other equipment (such as a headset, if indicated in your login instructions) in order to fully and successfully participate in the course.
+Each registrant must provide their own laptop or desktop computer in order to fully participate in the course as mobile applications such as Zoom and Adobe Connect have limited feature functionality that may prohibit you from fully experiencing class activities.
 Please test your login information a minimum of 48 hours in advance on your course start date on the computer you will be using for the course.

 The Training Coordinator Certificate is about handling the details of a training department using a consulting approach and partnering with internal customers.
 It is designed to broaden a coordinator's perspective on their administrative role and clarify their responsibilities in different organizations.
 This certificate exposes participants to skills to help them diagnose problems and develop plans to address the problem.
 It also prepares a coordinator or administrator to be a better consumer of training products and services by educating them on what good training looks like.